airbnb/kafkat/README.md

 ## Important Note

-This gem needs read/write access to the Kafka log directory for some operations.
+The gem needs read/write access to the Kafka log directory for some operations (clean indexes).